 Consistent with a philosophy of progressive discipline, when a student is ejected from a class for the first time, it shall be for that class period only.
 The instructor shall submit, promptly, a written report of the incident to the Dean of Students, with copies to the department chair, and the student's curriculum chair.
-In addition, if the situation is threatening enough to have called University Police, the instructor must notify the Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development any additional supporting information and to prepare charges against the student when appropriate.
-Any subsequent incident reported to the Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development in any class would result in appropriate administrative action by the Dean of Students and possible referral for disciplinary action by the College Judicial Board.
+In addition, if the situation is threatening enough to have called University Police, the instructor must notify the Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development' immediately.
+The instructor shall be prepared to provide any additional supporting information and to prepare charges against the student when appropriate.
+Any subsequent incident reported to the Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Leadership Development/Dean of Students and/or Commandant of Cadets/Dean of Leadership Development/Dean of Students and possible referral for disciplinary action by the College Judicial Board.
 The consequences of each action may include denying the student further access to the class or other disciplinary action, including dismissal from the College.